 DRUG MISUSE AND DEPENDENCY Reference to ICD10 F10.1-F10.7 inclusive is relevant.
-GROUP 1 ENTITLEMENT ODL - CAR, M/CYCLE GROUP 2 ENTITLEMENT VOC - LGV/PCV Seizure(s) associated with drug misuse/dependency Following a solitary seizure associated with drug misuse or dependency, a licence will be refused or revoked for a minimum one-year period from the date of the event.
-Where more than one seizure has occurred, consideration under the Epilepsy Regulations will be necessary.
+GROUP 1 ENTITLEMENT ODL - CAR, M/CYCLE GROUP 2 ENTITLEMENT VOC - LGV/PCV Seizure(s) associated with drug misuse/dependency Seizures associated with drug misuse/dependency are not considered provoked for licensing purposes.
+Following a solitary seizure associated with drug misuse or dependency, a licence will be refused or revoked for a minimum six month period from the date of the event.
+Should however the seizure have occurred on a background of substance misuse or dependency, the standards for such conditions will need to be satisfied before a new application can be considered.
+Where more than one seizure has occurred, the Epilepsy Regulations will apply (See Appendix to Neuro Chapter for full details).
 Medical enquiry will be required before licence restoration to confirm appropriate period free from persistent drug misuse and/or dependency.
 Independent medical assessment with urine analysis and consultant reports will normally be necessary.
 Following a solitary seizure associated with drug misuse or dependency, a licence will be revoked or refused for a minimum five-year period from the date of the event.
 Licence restoration thereafter requires: No underlying cerebral structural abnormality Off anti-epileptic medication for at least 5 years Maintained abstinence from drugs if previously dependent Review by an addiction specialist & neurological opinion.
 Where more than one seizure has occurred or there is an underlying cerebral structural abnormality, the Vocational Epilepsy Regulations apply.
 (See Appendix to Neuro Chapter for full details)

-$NB: \ A \ person \ who \ has \ been \ re-licensed \ following \ persistent \ drug \ misuse \ or \ dependency \ must \ be \ advised \ as \ part \ of \ their \ after-care \ that \ if \ their \ condition \ recurs \ they \ should \ cease \ driving \ and \ notify \ DVLA \ Medical \ Branch.$
+NB: A person who has been re-licensed following persistent drug misuse or dependency must be advised as part of their after-care that if their condition recurs they should cease driving and notify DVLA Medical Branch.